Office Update: Safe Patient Appointments (Read More)

 Epidural steroid injections and selective nerve block injections are effective because they deliver medication directly to the location in the spine, causing the pain.
 Steroid medication is an anti-inflammatory drug.
 In the nerve block spinal injection, the anesthetic works by blocking pain signals.

-Often used for the treatment of low back (lumbar region) and leg pain, this injection provides pain relief that can last for one week to a year.
-The injections are also used to relieve pain in the upper back and neck (cervical region) and the mid-spine area (thoracic region).
+Epidural injections are often used for the treatment of low back (lumbar region) and leg pain to provide pain relief that can last for one week to a year.
+The injections are also used to relieve pain in the upper back, neck (cervical region), and mid-spine (thoracic region).
 In most cases, the number of injections in a 12-month period will not exceed three.

 All types of spinal injections are limited to a certain number per year because frequent use of steroids can lead to side effects.
 Serious side effects include weakened spinal bones and muscles near the spine.
-Other side effects include skin thinning, high blood sugar and insomnia, to name a few.
+Other side effects include skin thinning, high blood sugar, and insomnia, among others.

 Steroid injections interrupt the natural balance of hormones in the body.
-Spreading the injections out over a period of time allows hormones to re-balance.
+Spreading the injections over time allows hormones to rebalance.

 Diagnostic Spinal Injections